nicholascc/static-site-generator/README.md

 ---

 A simple template language for generating static websites using HTML, JS, and CSS.
-This is the engine I use to develop [my personal website](https://nicholascc.github.io).

 `static-site-generator`'s goal is to make development of static websites using raw HTML, CSS, and JS as frictionless as possible by reducing repetition.